The twisted coarse Baum--Connes conjecture and relative hyperbolic groups: The twisted coarse Baum--Connes conjecture with respect to stable coarse algebras

-Combining this with Theorem~\ref{coarse equivalence}, we obtain the following permanence result.
+Combining the above result with Theorem~\ref{coarse equivalence}, we obtain the following permanence result.

-\begin{corollary} Let $X$ and $Y$ be metric space with bounded geometry which are coarsely equivalent to each other.
+\begin{corollary} Let $X$ and $Y$ be metric spaces with bounded geometry.
+Assume that $X$ and $Y$ are coarsely equivalent.
 Then $X$ satisfies the twisted coarse Baum--Connes conjecture with respect to any coarse algebras if and only if $Y$ does. \end{corollary}

 Next, we prove the permanence of the twisted coarse Baum--Connes conjecture with respect to any stable coarse algeras under taking subspaces.

 \begin{theorem} Let $Y\subset X$ be metric spaces with bounded geometry.
 For any stable coarse $Y$-algebra $\Gamma(Y,\mathcal{A}\otimes \mathcal{K})$, let $\Gamma(X,\mathcal{A}\otimes\mathcal{K})$ be the stable coarse $X$-algebra defined in \eqref{coarse alg from subspace}.
 Then the natural inclusion